nhantrichuyenanh/rblxstudio/md.Lua Learning/ManyWaysToCreateARainbowEffect.md

 To recreate that effect in Roblox or any program, the color has to continuously transition through that spectrum, which is why **time is involved in determining the progression and duration of the transition**, and why there are **many ways to represent and control the continuous progression of color** through the spectrum, whether by using a clock, interpolating between colors, or using mathematical functions.

-This tutorial assumes you already learned the basics of `Color3`.
+This tutorial assumes you've already learned the basics of `Color3`.

 ---